Summarize this article with AI

 Bone mineral density is important because it gives us an indication of how strong our bones are.
 Ultimately, strong bones are crucial for our overall health and well-being.
 They provide support for our bodies, protect our vital organs, and allow us to move and stay active.

 Osteoporosis is a disease that weakens bones, making them more fragile and easier to break.
-Osteoporosis risk increases with age, so it primarily affects the elderly.
-It's often called the "silent disease" because there are usually no symptoms until a fracture occurs (usually in the wrist, hip, or vertebra).
-And unfortunately, it’s rare to regain bone mass once someone has osteoporosis.
-Treatment of osteoporosis is aimed at slowing or stopping bone loss.
+Osteoporosis risk increases with age, so it primarily affects people over the age of 60.
+It’s often called the “silent disease” because there are usually no symptoms until a fracture occurs (usually in the wrist, hip, or vertebra).

 Does bone density affect your weight?